Estimating the potential for shared autonomous scooters: The SRSPMD concept

 \section{The SRSPMD concept}

 There has been significant research in vehicle technology, including lightweight electric propulsion and autonomy.
 There are prototype autonomous vehicles of small form-factor, including buggies~\cite{pendleton2015autonomous}, wheelchairs~\cite{pineau2007smartwheeler}, and heavy-weight personal mobility devices (PMDs)~\cite{Andersen2016}.
-These all provide functionality for autonomous driving with a user on board.
-This however requires the vehicles to be sufficiently bulky and heavy so that balancing is possible with a person on board who is not aware of the steering and movement control -- this is in contrast to truly light-weight vehicles such as bicycles and (kick-)scooters that require the rider to actively participate in balancing it.
-Due to these constraints, providing fully autonomous operations with vehicles that are significantly lighter than their passenger is likely not possible.
-Furthermore, navigating in mixed pedestrian environment presents issues regarding detection and communication of intentions or avoidance of collisions~\cite{Yang2017,Luo2018,Aziz2018,Luo2019}.
+These all provide functionality for autonomous driving with a user on board, requiring the vehicles to be sufficiently bulky and heavy so that balancing is possible without active participation of the rider on board -- this is in contrast to truly light-weight vehicles such as bicycles and (kick-)scooters that are balanced by the rider.
+Beside the issue of balancing, navigating in mixed pedestrian environment presents issues regarding detection and communication of intentions or avoidance of collisions~\cite{Yang2017,Aziz2018,Luo2019}.
 This can result in autonomous vehicles adopting a ``defensive'' driving style, characterized by frequent braking and overall low speed that makes them unattractive to passengers.

 Some of the above issues could be solved by ``hybrid'' vehicles: in this case, the vehicle is driven by its user, but can also move autonomously when a human is not on board.
-This presents two main advantages: (1) vehicles can be smaller and lighter, since there is no need for self-balancing with a person on board; (2) autonomous operations can target slower speeds and more defensive driving styles during relocation trips, while during trips with a human, it is up to the rider to manage navigation among pedestrians and other human-driven vehicles.
-This can result in vehicles that are simpler and cheaper to develop and manufacture.
-There has been a significant amount of research to develop electric bicycles with such self-repositioning capabilities~\cite{Wang2012,He2015,Stasinopoulos2017}.
-Furthermore, such bicycles have been proposed as a possible upgrade from current bikesharing solutions~\cite{Garcia2018}.
-Similarly, producing a light-weight, three- or four-wheeled electric scooter (similar in form-factor to traditional kick-scooters) seems even easier to achieve and is actively pursued commercially as well~\cite{scootbee,ninebot}.
+This presents two main advantages: (1) vehicles can be smaller and lighter; (2) autonomous operations can target slower speeds and more defensive driving styles during relocation trips, while during trips with a human, it is up to the rider to manage navigation among pedestrians and other human-driven vehicles.
+Such vehicles are also likely to be cheaper to develop and manufacture.
+There has been a significant amount of research to develop electric bicycles with such self-repositioning capabilities~\cite{Wang2012,He2015,Stasinopoulos2017} for the potential use in shared fleets~\cite{Garcia2018}.
+Similarly, development of such vehicles in a scooter form-factor is actively pursued commercially~\cite{scootbee,ninebot}.